 How Much Will Medicare Advantage Pay for Implants?

-Plans that cover implants typically pay 50% of the cost after your deductible, up to your annual dental maximum:
+Plans that cover implants typically pay 50% of the cost after your deductible, up to your annual dental maximum.
+Here's a realistic breakdown:

 |---|---|---|